 Gorse pod moth

+These little moths were brought in to attack gorse seeds when the gorse seed weevils could not.
+From Europe originally, they lay shiny white eggs hidden in gorse flowers.
 After about two weeks the caterpillars hatch out and chew their way into the pods.
 Once a pod moth caterpillar has eaten all the seeds inside a pod it will burrow back out again and find a new pod.

 Colonial hard shoot moth